 Too often, families have already coordinated the funeral of a deceased parent to later find out that they had a funeral plan and fund held in trust.

-What help is available with funeral expenses in BC?
+What help is available with funeral expenses in British Columbia?

 The Ministry of Housing and Social Development offers a funeral supplement to contribute towards the cost of a person who dies in BC if the family has no immediate funds to meet these costs.
 This supplement is available under the Employment and Assistance Regulation.